erickcyber/USB-Rubber-Ducky-Offline/README.md

 This project aims to create an **offline USB Rubber Ducky** using a Raspberry Pi Pico.
 When connected to a computer, the device emulates a keyboard and automatically collects essential system information, saving it locally for later analysis—no internet connection required.

 > **Disclaimer:** This project is intended for educational purposes and controlled, ethical hacking environments only.
 Do not deploy on systems without explicit authorization.
+## Credits

+This project is based on [pico-ducky](https://github.com/dbisu/pico-ducky) created by [dbisu](https://github.com/dbisu).
+Special thanks to all contributors of the original pico-ducky project.

 ---